 The safest areas to stay in Bangkok for tourists are Sukhumvit, Siam, Riverside, Silom, Rattanakosin, and Pratunam.
-Regardless of the area you choose to stay in, always be aware of your surroundings, avoid isolated or poorly lit areas at night, use reliable transportation, and keep your valuables secure.
+Regardless of the area you choose to stay in, always be aware of your surroundings, avoid isolated or poorly lit areas at night, and keep your valuables secure.

 It’s also a good idea to check with your hotel or local authorities for any specific safety considerations and the latest safety guidance.

 What areas to avoid in Bangkok?